 - Manufacturing Overhead Cost.

 Product costs are one of the most important costs managers need to know.
-Knowing the cost of a product is a necessity to make sure that its price correct or the company should increase or decrease production or even discontinue the product altogether.
+Knowing the cost of a product is necessary to ensure its price is correct, or the company should increase or decrease production or even discontinue the product altogether.

-Most companies use two different definitions of costs that are total product cost and Inventoriable product cost.
-The total cost is used by the company for internal decision-making.
+Most companies use two different definitions of total product cost and Inventoriable product cost.
+The company uses the total cost for internal decision-making.
 It includes all the costs of the value chain.

 Company management needs to know the total costs to price goods high enough to cover these costs and still make a normal profit.
 Inventoriable product costs, sometimes just product costs, are only incurred during the value chain’s production stage.
 Inventoriable product costs are required for the cost of the assets, that is inventory, rather than total product costs.

 Head-to-Head Comparison Between Period Cost vs Product Cost (Infographics)

 Below are the top 7 differences between Period Cost and Product Cost:

 Key Differences Between Period Cost vs Product Cost

 Let us discuss some of the major differences between Period Cost and Product Cost:

-- Product cost is that cost that is directly or indirectly traceable with the product is called the product cost.
-Direct costs like direct material costs and direct labor costs and indirect costs like manufacturing overhead.
-Period cost is a cost that is not traceable with the product is called a period cost.
+- Product cost is that cost that is directly or indirectly traceable with the product.
+Direct costs include direct material and labor costs, and indirect costs include manufacturing overhead.
+Period cost is a cost that is not traceable with the product is a period cost.
 It means that period cost has nothing to do with the product.

-- Simply we can say that product cost is the cost that is considered for the valuation of inventory, however, the period cost should not be considered for valuation of inventory.
+- Simply put, we can say that product cost is the cost of inventory valuation.
+However, the period cost should not be for inventory valuation.

-- If cost is due to resources related to manufacturing and production then it is considered as product costs, many countries’ product cost also known as inventoriable costs, if the cost is not part of the manufacturing process then it is considered as a period cost.
+- If cost is due to resources related to manufacturing and production, then it is considered product cost.
+Many countries’ product costs are also inventoriable costs.
+If the cost is not part of the manufacturing process, it is a period cost.